CRGGithub/lekwenaradar.github.io/index.md

 </html>

 ---
-# Click on "layer" to open radar overlay.
+# Maximum dBZ

-Refresh your browser if the map box is missing
+Click on "layer" to open radar overlay or refresh your browser if the map box is missing

 <iframe style='height: 500pt; width: 100%;' frameborder="0" scrolling="no" id="iframe" src="http://143.160.8.22/leaflet.html"></iframe>